-What Is A Deep Cycle RV Battery Shelf Life?
+What Is A Deep-Cycle Battery Shelf Life?
 To prolong the battery life, we advise recharging every three months.
-However, I would recommend reading this article about How to maintain a deep cycle RV battery as the technology and chemistry of each battery may have different needs, especially during the winter, and we are looking to not kill the battery by not maintaining it properly.
+However, I would recommend reading this article about How to maintain a deep cycle battery as the technology and chemistry of each battery may have different needs, especially during the winter, and we are looking to not kill the battery by not maintaining it properly.

 Are Gel Batteries Better?

-No matter gel or open lead-acid, the life of the battery is determined by the number of cycles it supports.
-Normally both technologies support the same number of cycles, the biggest difference is that the gel ones are sealed and do not need maintenance, but they are much more expensive.
+No matter whether it is gel or open lead acid, the life of the battery is determined by the number of cycles it supports.
+Typically, both technologies support the same number of cycles; the most significant difference is that the gel ones are sealed and do not need maintenance, but they are much more expensive.

 It is a lie that a gel battery lasts longer than an open lead-acid or AGM battery just because it is a gel battery.

-LiFePO4 Deep Cycle RV Battery – A Great Choice
+LiFePO4 Deep Cycle Battery – A Great Choice

 The LiFePO4 battery is among the safest ones currently on the market.
 It is clear from the fact that there is no safety risk due to the high-temperature runaway in the case of aberrant battery conditions.